lightningdevkit/rust-lightning/ARCH.md

-There are two additional important structures that you may use either on the same device as the `ChannelManager` or on a separate one. `NetGraphMsgHandler` handles receiving channel and node announcements, which are then used to calculate routes by `get_route` for sending payments.
-`PeerManager` handles the authenticated and encrypted communication protocol, monitoring for liveness of peers, routing messages to `ChannelManager` and `NetGraphMsgHandler` instances directly, and receiving messages from them via the `EventsProvider` interface.
+There are two additional important structures that you may use either on the same device as the `ChannelManager` or on a separate one. `NetGraphMsgHandler` handles receiving channel and node announcements, which are then used to calculate routes by `find_route` for sending payments. `PeerManager` handles the authenticated and encrypted communication protocol, monitoring for liveness of peers, routing messages to `ChannelManager` and `NetGraphMsgHandler` instances directly, and receiving messages from them via the `EventsProvider` interface.